curl/everything-curl/internals/caches.md

 # Caches and state in libcurl

-When libcurl is used for internet transfers, it stores data in caches and state storage in order to do subsequent transfers faster and better.
+When libcurl is used for Internet transfers, it stores data in caches and state storage in order to do subsequent transfers faster and better.

 The caches are kept associated with the `CURL` or `CURLM` handles, depending